Brendan’s Alternate Tagline:

 The difference between the books is mainly in the narrative flow.
 Brown jumps constantly between ships and shore while moving along chronologically.
 Schumacher is a bit more linear and has a little less detail.
 Neither is better than the other, and Brown’s is not nearly as discombobulating as I thought it would be.
 In fact, his narrative just ratchets up the tension.

-Verdict: White Hurricane is my pick, but just barely.
+White Hurricane is my pick, but just barely.
 Both of these books are great and really do this story justice.
+Buy them below!

 If You Liked This Try: